rayzerbrain/sm64-nsp/README.md

 # Super Mario 64 Nspire Port

-This is a port of SM64 to the TI-nspire CX lineup.
+This is a port of SM64 to the TI-Nspire CX lineup.

 It is fully playable, albeit painfully slow, especially on a CX I. Play at your own risk of dying of old age.